Federal Employees Discuss the Ethics of Sticking It Out With Trump’s Government

 On the same day in early June that an intelligence contractor was arrested for leaking a document on how Russia hacked into voter-registration systems, a State Department diplomat resigned in protest of the U.S. withdrawal from the Paris climate agreement.
 Meanwhile, some 180 federal workers signed up for a February workshop where legal experts counseled them on how to express civil disobedience, and others have sought help from whistle-blower-protection groups.

 But for every story of resistance to Trump’s government from the inside, there are thousands of stories of civil servants who have quietly stayed in their jobs, keeping their heads down, carrying on their work with varying degrees of consternation or joy, as the case may be.
-Many are weighing whether it’s better for the country if they stick it out or leave, and what their personal red lines will be—what action of the administration would make staying impossible for them.
+Many are weighing whether it’s better for the country if they stick it out or leave, and what their personal red lines will be — what action of the administration would make staying impossible for them.

 The decision to leave can be a wrenching choice.
 Of the federal employees who tell their stories below, only one has decided definitively to resign.
 The rest still hope they can do more good within the government than outside it.
 Their biggest fear, though, is that just the opposite will happen; that by staying, they’ll be complicit in causing harm.